janusli/janusli.github.io/index.md

 # Janus Li

-I am a staff interpreter, translator and terminologist of an international NGO. .
+I am a staff interpreter, translator and terminologist of an international NGO.
+I help this NGO develop its language service, conduct simultaneous interpreting on weekly basis, maintaining its termbase and develop its interpreting training programme.

+Base in Auckland, New Zealand.

 Contact me: